 The enchantment of Gran Cenote extends beyond the underwater realm.
 As you navigate the cavern that links the two cenotes, you’ll be greeted by a mesmerizing sight.
 Hundreds of bats gracefully flit overhead, their gentle chirping forming a harmonious chorus.
 Fear not, for these bats are not foes but rather friendly companions of this natural wonder.
 They have no interest in bothering you as you explore their habitat.

 For those intrepid souls embarking on a solo adventure, timing your visit can enhance your experience.
 To enjoy a more tranquil and solitary encounter with Gran Cenote, consider arriving either bright and early at 8 AM when it first opens or in the serene hours after 3 PM when the day’s groups have concluded their explorations.
 This strategic timing allows you to relish the cenote’s beauty in a quieter and more intimate setting, ensuring that your visit is nothing short of magical.
 So, plan accordingly and create your own unforgettable moments in the embrace of Gran Cenote.

 - Location: Rancho Viejo, Quintana Roo (8.9 km north of downtown Tulum)

 - Entrance fee: 200 MXN (cash only).
-There’s also additional fees if you want to scuba dive- or even just to use your trusty GoPro!
+There are also additional fees if you want to scuba dive- or even just use your trusty GoPro!

 - Amenities: Facilities here are simple but clean– just the way I like it!
 There are changing rooms, restrooms, lockers, picnic tables, and a booth to rent lifejackets or snorkel gear and purchase snacks.